fayausa/faya-port-80/minutes/26-Apr.markdown

 ## Discussions & Decisions

-* Speaker Invite to be drfted before 2nd May
+* Speaker Invite to be drafted before 2nd May
 * Content for Event  to be drafted before 2nd May
 * Invite for Speakers should start by 5th May
 * Decided to Meet prospective sponsors and Representative of Industry Bodies